 So how does LARP combat work?
 Each combatant is assigned a hit point number and each hit received reduces those hit points.
 When reaching zero hit points the character dies.
 Shields completely block hits and armor may block hits or add hit points to the combatant.

 Obviously, there is more to it.
 Read on to learn how to calculate hit points, what weapon and armor do and more.

 Larp combat safety

 Safety should take priority in any larp combat.
 Use the following as guidelines:

 - Weapon regulation: Weapons must be soft and approved by larp organizers

-- Restricted areas: Hits to the head and groin area do not count as hits for game purpose and should be avoided.
-In some groups the same applies to the hands.
+- Restricted areas: Hits to the head and groin area do not count as hits for game purposes and should be avoided.
+In some groups, the same applies to the hands.